yiiihua0319/Keywords-of-Stock-Price-Movements-and-Model-Based-Prediction/README.md

-## EVA2618 News-Driven Stock Prediction
+## Keywords of Stock Price Movements and Model-Based Prediction

 ### Project Overview